ankitdasgit/DataMigrationScript-Mysql-to-ElasticSearch/README.md

-This Python script for how to migrate data from a MySQL database table to Elasticsearch and visualize it using Kibana.
+This python script for how to migrate data from a MySQL database table to Elasticsearch and visualize it using kibana.

 ## Prerequisites
 1. install elasticsearch and kibana and configure in your machine